 The Basel D-SIB framework states that a host authority should assess subsidiaries in their country on a consolidated basis.
 The reference point for the assessment remains the local economy, even when considering downstream subsidiaries.
-Therefore, the Authority will assess all Isle of Man incorporated banks within scope on a consolidated basis to the extent possible.
-Overseas banks will be assessed on the position of their Isle of Man office (branch).
+Therefore, the Authority assesses all Isle of Man incorporated banks within scope on a consolidated basis to the extent possible.
+Overseas banks are assessed on the position of their Isle of Man office (branch).